 While fire pumps on your individual property make a lot of sense, Associations need to be aware of the possible liability exposures to them if they decide to operate community-based pumps.
 The first step is to always consult your broker to confirm that your policy will cover the operation and ownership of this style of pump by your Association.
 It is very possible that a claim could arise out of the improper use of the pump or its malfunction.
 Injuries to the operator, damage to property or lack of performance are all possible outcomes that could lead to a suit.

 As with all liability suits, the claimant may not want to sue the Association but they may have financial demands of their own that they can’t meet as a result of their damages and a lawsuit is the only option they have.

 Insurance is not a topic that most people enjoy thinking about and often important elements of their coverage are not brought to their attention until a claim has already happened.
 It is important to ask questions of your insurance representative and be confident in the responses that they provide to you.
-Rice Inc. Insurance has been insuring cottage properties in Georgian Bay for over 30 years and are familiar with the unique challenges that water access properties can present to insurance companies.
-As a member of the GBA, you have access to a group rate that is exclusive to Rice.
-If you would like to discuss your coverage or have your coverage quoted, please contact Rice Inc. at:
+BrokerLink is one of Canada’s largest and most reliable insurance brokerages and are familiar with the unique challenges that water access properties can present to other insurance companies.
+If you would like to discuss your coverage or have your coverage quoted, please contact BrokerLink: